erleonard/erleonard.github.io/_posts/2018-02-24-Azure-Networking-Deployment.md

             ]
         }
 ```
-There you have it, a simple virtual network deployment with 2 subnets with NSG's and service endpoint enabled.
+There you have it, a simple virtual network deployment with two subnets with NSG's and service endpoint enabled.

 As always the code is also available on Github: [https://github.com/erleonard/AzureARMTemplates/blob/master/Networking/spoke.json](https://github.com/erleonard/AzureARMTemplates/blob/master/Networking/spoke.json)